aprilbala/aprilbala.github.io/projects/hidden-treasures.md

 summary: A project demonstrating the planning/brainstorming process for a web application called Hidden Treasure.
 ---

-This was a project done for my ICS 466 (Design for Mobile Devices) class in Summer 2018.
-Through this class, we learned of all the steps that take place in planning and brainstorming of a future applications.
+Hidden Treasures was a project I completed for my ICS 466 (Design for Mobile Devices) class in Summer 2018.
+In this class, we learned of all the steps that take place in planning and brainstorming of a future applications.
 This project was a culmination

 Hidden Treasure app relevant files: